Alan Hilburg: Career

-Crisis management consulting
+CEO, Culture, Crisis management consulting

-Hilburg is known for aiding brands and individuals during times of crisis and litigation transitions.
+Hilburg is known for aiding CEOs, brands and high-profile individuals during times of trust-threatening crises and litigation transitions.
 He has been the recipient of six Silver Anvil Awards for international communications excellence and five Clios for his advertising campaigns.

-Hilburg is also an accredited (APR) member of Public Relations Society of America (PRSA) and is an international speaker on the relationship of trust to branding, crisis management and litigation communications.
+Hilburg is also an accredited (APR) member of the Public Relations Society of America (PRSA) and is an international speaker on the relationship of trust to branding, crisis management and litigation communications.

-Alan Hilburg discusses the important factors that makes his consulting successful and how he has advanced companies and individuals.
-Alan Hilburg stresses the significance of being more of a profit center then a cost center.
-It stems from communications and more specifically the role that communication involves in business practices and decisions.
-Alan Hilburg says that in his consulting, he acknowledges that communication “is an integrated business function, contributing to the overall success of a business by helping various organizational assets be even more effective in connecting and influencing 'their' stakeholders.”
-In order to have success and reach goals within an organization, communication is a key ingredient.